 - make sure that the official nomination from your home institution is forwarded to Ca’ Foscari University’s Welcome Unit ( email@example.com) before the deadline.

 - April 1st - Erasmus+ Incoming mobility for the first semester or full academic year (September arrivals);

 - October 1st - Erasmus+ Incoming mobility for the second semester (January arrivals).

 Procedures for Erasmus+ incoming students

-After being officially nominated, Erasmus+ Incoming students receive Ca' Foscari Welcome Message, with a unique code (token) for the online registration.
+After being officially nominated, Erasmus+ Incoming students will receive Ca' Foscari University’s Welcome Message, with a unique code (token) needed in order to start their online application.

 - transcript of records (certificate prepared by the home university);